 If a decoder uses its CV19 consist address upon Logon Assign, it could result in undesirable and confusing behavior.
 This is because the user may not know or expect that the locomotive is consisted.
 It is also possible that the programmed consist address is in conflict with an assigned address or a known permanent address.
 It is for these reasons that the CV19 consist address is ignored before, during, and after Logon Assign.
 The System will know if the Decoder is in a CV19 consist from the Logon Assign feedback.
 It is up to the System implementation to decide what to do with this information, including reading the assigned CV19 consist address as a clue on what to do next.

-If the System wants to Decoder to use CV19 consisting, it must reaffirm its CV19 address.
+If the System wants the Decoder to use CV19 consisting, it must reaffirm its CV19 address.
 It is intentionally unspecified what address the System should program into CV19.
 It may program the existing CV19 consist address, or it may choose another consist address to program.

 There is a pending proposal for a way of assigning a session based consist address with Logon which may be considered for future revisions of this Standard.
 The CV19 behavior currently described within the Standard is designed to be forward compatible with the proposal as of this writing.